aasima007/PNEUMONIA__detection_IntelONEAPI/README.md

 ## DEDUCTION OF PNEUMONIA  USING CHEST X RAY IMAGES
-This project focuses on developing an automated Pneumonia Detection system using deep learning and chest X-ray images.
-It offers insights into diagnostic decisions and contributing to early and effective treatment.
-The accuracy was 90% this was achived ony by intel oneAPI. oneAPI  has led to a remarkable enhancement in inference speed, with the average inference time being roughly half of what it was before .
-This points to a substantial improvement in the speed of inference. 🚀 Furthermore, the minimum and maximum inference times have seen a significant decrease post oneAPI implementation, contributing to a more consistent and expedited inference process.
+Our project focuses on pneumonia detection using a dataset of chest X-ray images.
+It begins with feature extraction using OpenCV and the construction of a Convolutional Neural Network (CNN) model.
+This model incorporates essential layers, including Conv2D, BatchNormalization, MaxPooling2D, Flatten, Dense, and Dropout, to enhance its learning capabilities.
+After rigorous training and validation, the model achieves an impressive accuracy of 96.24%.
+Notably, our project evaluates runtime execution by testing the model with both TensorFlow and Intel OpenVINO IR models.
+Surprisingly, OpenVINO outperforms TensorFlow, completing the task in half the time, highlighting a substantial improvement in inference speed. 🚀 Additionally, the implementation of OpenVINO has resulted in a remarkable 50% reduction in runtime execution, significantly enhancing the speed and efficiency of our pneumonia detection system.
 ___